stylus/stylus/docs/js.md

         console.log(css);
       });

+### .define(name, node)

+ By passing a `Node`, we may define a global variable.
+This is useful when exposing conditional features within your library depending on the availability of another.
+For example the "Nib" extensions library conditionally supports node-canvas, providing image generation, however this is not always available, so Nib may define:

+     .define('has-canvas', stylus.nodes.false);

 ### .define(name, fn)

  This method allows you to provide a JavaScript-defined function to Stylus, think of these as you would JavaScript to C++ bindings.
 When you have something you cannot do within Stylus, you define it in JavaScript.